Department of Entrepreneurship, Innovation and Technology

 She is program director and teacher at SSE Executive Education and SSE in programs on digitalization and transformation.

-In 2021, she received funding from Riksbankens Jubileumsfond for a 3-year project called "Organizing ecosystems for learning".
-The project is run jointly with Anna Jonsson, Lund University, and Charlotta Kronblad, SSE.
+2021, Riksbankens Jubileumsfond, 3 years, "Organizing ecosystems for learning", with Anna Jonsson, Lund University, and Charlotta Kronblad, SSE.

-In 2020, she received funding from AFA Försäkring for a 3-year project called "Leading and collaborating at a distance - effects of Covid-19 in project based organizations", which is run jointly with Svjetlana Pantic-Dragisic at Linköping University.
+2020, AFA Försäkring, 3 years, "Leading and collaborating at a distance - effects of Covid-19 in project based organizations", with Svjetlana Pantic-Dragisic.

-In 2010 Frida received funding from Ragnar Söderbergs Stiftelse for a 3-year project on how companies organize their use and purchase of different types of professional services.
+2010, Ragnar Söderbergs Stiftelse, 3 years, how companies organize their use and purchase of different types of professional services.

 In 2008, she defended her dissertation Failure or Success?
 An empirical study of how management consulting projects are evaluated in client companies.
 The dissertation was selected as one of the best Swedish dissertations in business administration 2008 and was awarded the prestigious Wallander scholarship.